Your Website or Author Blog is your MOST important marketing resource.

 After Your Book Has Been Published

-Book Reviews are critical to your book’s success so do NOT hesitate to ask!
+Book reviews are critical to your book’s success, so never hesitate to ask for them!

 How To Get More Book Reviews: Your Website